Ticket to Ride (board game): 15th anniversary

 Reception – The 15th anniversary edition received mixed reviews from the critics.
 Matthew Smail (Big Boss Battle) wrote "If table presence was the only factor in whether you should buy a game or not, this edition of a classic game would win almost any contest hands down.
 Ticket to Ride: 15th Anniversary Edition really does look and feel like a very high quality, premium product that rewards any fan dedicated enough to buy into it."
 Matt Jarvis (Dice Breaker) wrote "This 15th Anniversary Edition makes significant visual improvements in places, but other additions feel like change for change's sake – or, at worst, a step backward.
 Maybe we’ll have to hold out hope the 20th Anniversary Edition will finally get things back on track."
-The 15th Anniversary edition of the game currently has an average rating of 8.22, and an adjusted "Geek Rating" of 7.181, from a vote of 76,361 users on BoardGameGeek.
+The 15th Anniversary edition of the game, As of 12 June 2024, has an average rating of 8.22, and an adjusted "Geek Rating" of 7.181, from a vote of 76,361 users on BoardGameGeek.